yaolug/openpi-pytorch/README.md

 ## Updates

+- [Aug 2025] We released PyTorch support in openpi!
+- [Aug 2025] We released π₀.₅, an upgraded version of π₀ with better open-world generalization.
-- [Jun 2025]: We have added [instructions](examples/droid/README_train.md) for using `openpi` to train VLAs on the full [DROID dataset](https://droid-dataset.github.io/).
-This is an approximate open-source implementation of the training pipeline used to train pi0-FAST-DROID.
+- [Jun 2025] We have added [instructions](examples/droid/README_train.md) for using `openpi` to train VLAs on the full [DROID dataset](https://droid-dataset.github.io/).
+This is an approximate open-source implementation of the training pipeline used to train π₀-FAST-DROID.

 ## Requirements